 I had to talk to professors or my boss and swallow whatever shyness, fear or pride I have, so I can still make life more bearable.
-Because not only am I pressured with working while studying, there’s this thing at home which I was talking about with my older posts.
+Because not only am I pressured to work while studying, there’s this thing at home which I was talking about in my older posts.

-Time comes that I feel like giving up.
-Times where I would just cry my heart out because I can’t bear the pressure anymore.
+The time comes when I feel like giving up… Where I would just cry my heart out because I can’t bear the pressure anymore.
 Times that I get sick of what I do and literally get sick because I don’t get enough sleep nor do I eat well enough to replenish my energy.

 I might be lucky to find something within my field of study that’s why I was happy despite all the problems.
 I can say that there are a lot of opportunities out there, you just have to grab it.
 It takes a lot of courage and willpower I tell you.
 I have made it this far, and so can you.

-I applaud each and every fellow working student for fighting for your future and going through life.
-Our fruits of determination, hardwork and tears will all pay off in time.
+I applaud each and every fellow working student for fighting for their future and going through life.
+Our fruits of determination, hard work and tears will all pay off in time.

-For those who will live their lives the way we do, never give up, never forget to pray.
-Always look at the bigger picture, always keep in mind your goals, dreams..
+For those who will live their lives the way we do, never give up and never forget to pray.
+Always look at the bigger picture and always keep in mind your goals, and dreams..

 Dare try to be in our shoes for a day, I doubt you won’t stand it even for a few minutes.

-I may not have yet finished my degree, since I still have to pay off CAP Educational Plan’s supposedly-paid part of my tuition and for my last (or two) trisem(s).
-But I have learned a lot, especially on life lessons that you they don’t teach in the four corners of the classroom.
-Still I thank all those wonderful people who’ve I met in this journey and become my inspiration and guide.
+I may not have yet finished my degree since I still have to pay off the rest of the tuition fee that was supposedly taken care of by my educational plan.
+But I have learned a lot of life lessons that they don’t teach in the four corners of the classroom.
+Still, I thank all those wonderful people who I met on this journey and who become my inspiration and guide.
 I thank also friends who stuck with me even when I’m at my lowest point.